Heating guide for your parents and grandparents: how to stay warm and save money this winter

 Insulating a house economically

 Investing in insulation is wise at any time of year.
-Cavity-wall and loft insulation will not only help keep a house warmer for longer, but, according to Brian Horne at the Energy Saving Trust, it should save a homeowner in the region of £175 per year (figures from 2015).
+Cavity-wall and loft insulation will not only help keep a house warmer for longer, but, according the Energy Saving Trust, can save money on heating bills.
+Insulation can also help to reduce condensation and block out outside noise.

 Double-glazed windows retain much more heat than single-glazing, but replacing windows can prove very expensive.
 If that’s not a viable option then thick curtains also do a great job of keeping the heat in and the cold out.
 Just make sure the sunlight can come in during the day as it is a great source of natural heat.